Western Kenya · Est. 2018

 Our Farmers

 Behind every product is a farmer — someone who rises before dawn, who knows their land intimately, and who takes pride in their craft.
-Our network of 1,360 smallholder farmers spans Kenya's key growing regions, from the highlands of Meru to the semi-arid lowlands of Machakos and Makueni.
+Our network of 1,360 smallholder farmers spans the fertile lands of Western Kenya: Kisumu, Kisii, Siaya, Vihiga, Homabay, Migori, Nyamira, Nandi, Kericho, Bungoma, Kakamega, Busia and neighbouring counties.

 We don't just buy from farmers — we invest in them.
 Agroecology training, access to quality inputs, transparent pricing, and digital mobile money payments are standard for every partner in our network.